Chinese numismatic charm: Gourd charms

 Gourd charms (Traditional Chinese: 葫蘆錢; Simplified Chinese: 葫芦钱; Pinyin: hú lu qián) are shaped like calabashes (bottle gourds).
 These charms are used to wish for good health, as the calabash is associated with traditional Chinese medicine, or for many sons, as trailing calabash vines are associated with men and carry myriad seeds.
-As the first character in the gourd is pronounced as hú (葫) which sounds similar to hù, the pronunciation of the Chinese word for "protect" (護) or for "blessing" (祜), gourd charms are also used to ward off evil spirits.
+As the first character in the gourd is pronounced as hú (葫), which sounds similar to hù, the pronunciation of the Chinese word for "protect" (護) or for "blessing" (祜), gourd charms are also used to ward off evil spirits.
 Calabashes were believed to have the magical power of protecting children from smallpox, and gourd charms were believed to keep children healthy.
 Calabashes are also shaped like the Arabic numeral "8", which is a lucky number in China.
-A variant of the gourd charm is shaped like two stacked cash coins, a smaller one at top, to resemble a calabash.
+A variant of the gourd charm is shaped like two stacked cash coins, with a smaller one on top, resembling a calabash.
 These charms have four characters and auspicious messages.

 A visual pun using a bat and the "eyes" of two Wu Zhu cash coins.

 The gourd charm pictured to the right, which is composed of two replicas of Wu Zhu cash coins with a bat placed to obscure the character at their intersection, forms a visual pun.
 The Chinese word for "bat" sounds similar to that of "happiness", the square hole in the center of a cash coin is referred to as an "eye" (眼, yǎn), and the Chinese word for "coin" (錢, qián) has almost the same pronunciation as "before" (前, qián).
 This combination can be interpreted as "happiness is before your eyes".

 Vault protector coins

 A Vault Protector coin made by the Board of Public Works Mint in Beijing.

 Vault protector coins (Traditional Chinese: 鎮庫錢; Simplified Chinese: 镇库钱; Pinyin: zhèn kù qián) were a type of coin created by Chinese mints.
-These coins were significantly larger, heavier and thicker than regular cash coins and were well-made as they were designed to occupy a special place within the treasury of the mint.
+These coins were significantly larger, heavier, and thicker than regular cash coins, and were well-made, as they were designed to occupy a special place within the mint's treasury.
 The treasury had a spirit hall for offerings to the gods of the Chinese pantheon, and Vault Protector coins would be hung with red silk and tassels for the Chinese God of Wealth.
-These coins were believed to have charm-like magical powers that would protect the vault while bringing wealth and fortune to the treasury.
+These coins were believed to possess charm-like magical powers that would protect the vault and bring wealth and fortune to the treasury.

-Vault protector coins were produced for over a thousand years starting in the country of Southern Tang during the Five Dynasties and Ten Kingdoms period and were produced until the Qing dynasty.
+Vault protector coins were produced for over a thousand years, starting in the Southern Tang during the Five Dynasties and Ten Kingdoms period and continuing until the Qing dynasty.
 Vault protector coins were typically cast to commemorate the opening of new furnaces for casting cash coins.